stevexyz/zx81_dezog_sjasmplus_helloworld_template/README.md

 This project to jumpstart ZX81 assembler developments with a modern integrated IDE/debugger.

-Project is setup to use the internal DeZog emulator.
+Project is setup to use the new internal ZX81 DeZog emulator.

-Required to be installed: Visual Studio Code with DeZog extension (https://github.com/maziac/DeZog).
-Recommended full sjasmplus installation (https://github.com/z00m128/sjasmplus), even if the executable provided within this repo should be enough to start.
+Required to be installed: Visual Studio Code with [DeZog extension](https://github.com/maziac/DeZog).
+Recommended full [sjasmplus](https://github.com/z00m128/sjasmplus) installation, even if the executable provided within this repo should be enough to start.

 How to start?
 - Start vscode with "code ." inside the root repo directory